The Work Achieved by the Board of Governors in the Academic Year 2019 – 2020

 The Board of Governors has had another busy year:

-- The monitoring of our in house school meals has been a priority throughout the year.
-With a governor leading on this and making sure all the food standards are in place.
-Sourcing local fresh produce.
+- The monitoring of our in-house school meals continues to be a priority, with a governor leading on this and making sure all the food standards are in place and sourcing local fresh produce.

 - The Executive Head Teacher’s Performance Management has been conducted and new targets set for the year.

-- Monitoring and observing the quality and consistency of teachers’ CPD and all INSET is based on impacting positively on pupil progress and improving the quality of teaching and learning through identified key priorities in the School Improvement Plan 2017-2018.
+- Monitoring and observing the quality and consistency of teachers’ CPD and all INSET is based on impacting positively on pupil progress and improving the quality of teaching and learning through identified key priorities for the School Improvement Plan.

-- The Governors have remained focused on the data within the Executive Headteacher’s Report of pupils’ performance and progress across the Federation in EYFS and Key Stage 1 analysing year-on-year data and trends over time.
+- The Governors have remained focused on the data within the Executive Headteacher’s Report of pupils’ performance, attainment and progress across the Federation in EYFS, Key Stage 1 and throughout Key Stage 2, analysing year-on-year data and trends over time.
 Once again this was put on hold in March 2020 due to Covid -19.

 - One of the roles of Governors is to review and agree policies.
-During the year Governors have continued to identify and consider a number of key policies.
+During the year Governors have continued to identify and consider a number of key policies on a rolling programme.
 All the statutory policies are on the School’s website.
 These Policies have continued to be reviewed during Covid -19 pandemic.

 A number of building works and improvements were carried out at all five schools: Summer 2019

 Malborough with South Huish